 When thickening is deemed medically necessary, thickeners may be covered by some insurance providers under HCPCS Code B4100 under Durable Medical Equipment (DME) billing.
 Coverage under Medicaid/Medicare varies by state.
 Check with your private insurance carrier or your local state Medicaid/Medicare office for specific coverage regulations and restrictions.
 If you're denied coverage through medicaid, please apply for our WeCare patient assistance program.

 Our patient assistance program provides deep discounts on Gelmix and Purathick for low income families that are denied coverage by insurance.
 Medicaid patients automatically qualify when thickening is deemed medically necessary.Learn More About The

 What is IDDSI?
 IDDSI is short for International Dysphagia Diet Standardisation Initiative, a collaborative, international effort to standardize the way we talk about modified food and drink textures.
 For decades, descriptors of modified diet textures varied drastically between regions, and sometimes from facility to facility in the same area.
 Without easily measurable industry standards, miscommunication […]Read More »

 This post is intended as a literature guide for healthcare professionals.
-Please always consult your healthcare professional before thickening liquids to ensure it is safe and appropriate for your child’s individual needs.
-Safety of Gelmix Ingredients Gelmix is contraindicated for low birth weight and premature infants until they weigh a minimum weight of six pounds […]Read More »
+Please always consult your healthcare professional before thickening liquids to ensure it is safe and appropriate for your or your child’s individual needs.
+Efficacy & Implementation Duncan, D. R., Larson, K., & Rosen, R. L. (2019).
+Clinical Aspects of Thickeners for Pediatric Gastroesophageal Reflux […]Read More »